1OlegShev1/GuitarMentor/docs/features.md

 - Interval patterns for each quality live in `CHORD_FORMULAS` (major, minor, diminished, 7th, suspended, etc.)
 - Chord voicings are computed on demand and passed as the `chordVoicing` prop to `<FretboardDisplay displayMode="chord" />`
 - During playback, the current chord key is fed back into `showChordDiagram` via an auto‑update `useEffect` hook
+- Integrates Tone.js: the Play button and BPM control trigger the progression playback scheduler

 ## Jam Assistant